IRS FORM 3520: GIFTS FROM A FOREIGN PERSON AND FOREIGN TRUSTS

 If you are a U.S. person who received a foreign gift of money or other property, you may need to report these gifts on Form 3520.
 This form is known as the Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts.
-A Los Angeles tax attorney at Disparte Tax Law can guide you through these reporting requirements.
+Taxpayers frequently seek guidance from their tax attorney about these obligations and how to avoid IRS penalties.
 IRS Form 3520 is often required in conjunction with FBARs and international tax compliance.
 Form 3520 is an information return, not a tax return, because foreign gifts are not subject to income tax.
 However, there are significant penalties for failure to file Form 3520 if it is required.
 If you have failed to file form 3520, you may need to enter the offshore voluntary disclosure program or the streamlined offshore filing compliance program.

 General Rule: Foreign Gifts